Frontier® home internet review

 What we like

-No hidden fees – Frontier internet plans require no contract and include your equipment rental plus unlimited data.
+No hidden fees – Frontier internet plans include your equipment rental and unlimited data.

 Availability in rural areas – Frontier serves many small cities, suburbs and rural areas across the U.S.